 What the directories say

-James has been listed for some years as a Band 1 Criminal Silk in Chambers and Partners.
-The 2019 edition describes him as:
+James has been listed for many years in Legal 500 and as a Band 1 Criminal Silk in Chambers and Partners.

-In the 2019 edition of Legal 500 he is described as ‘A fantastic man to go into battle with and one of the most respected silks in crime.’
-‘He appears in sensitive fraud trials.’, In the 2018 edition he was described as “Meticulous and incisive” in fraud cases; as handling “challenging criminal appeals” in general crime, and is noted for his Asia Pacific based fraud work, as being “instructed against top silks in high-stakes fraud cases.”
+In the 2021 edition of Legal 500 he is described as ‘Tactically very good and has an excellent manner with clients.
+He will always stand his ground on issues and will take difficult points with relish.
+Incredibly bright and formidable in court.
+Fearless as an advocate and brilliant at tactics.
+Very approachable, works incredibly hard and keeps in close contact.
+Turns work around immediatley and totally reliable.’
+Descriptions in earlier editions have included ‘A fantastic man to go into battle with and one of the most respected silks in crime.’
+‘He appears in sensitive fraud trials.’(2019) as “Meticulous and incisive” in fraud cases (2018); as handling “challenging criminal appeals” in general crime, and is noted for his Asia Pacific based fraud work, as being "instructed against top silks in high-stakes fraud cases."

 James’s extensive trial and appellate experience means he is fully aware of and has litigated issues involving many of the investigative techniques likely deployed in the course of complex police, SFA and SOCO investigations.
 This always informs his detailed and careful pre-trial preparation on issues of disclosure and abuse of process, and his approach to pre-charge advice.
 He is inclusive when leading a team and will always encourage, and be open to, lay and professional client involvement and participation in core pre-trial decision making.
 As an advocate he is forceful, incisive and strong.
 The bulk of his work concerns allegations of grave crime, be it homicides, corporate fraud, money laundering, serious drugs, terrorism, or organised crime.
 Recent instructions include murders, grave terrorism, complex fraud and large-scale money laundering.